 We looked at each other for the last time; nothing is as eloquent as nothing.

 Cloud Atlas– by David Mitchell Spent the weekend reading this fascinating and imaginatively written book.
 Not a racy potboiler this.
 And no cliffhanger suspense either.
-Somewhere along its slow yet imaginative narrative, it will push you to see life and connections in a much more profound way.
-I gather their …
+Somewhere along its slow yet imaginative narrative, it will push you to see life and connections in a much …